 Consider having small teams or individuals develop concept maps of core concepts.
 More on concept mapping is in some of the other ecoaching tips.

 We often think about course “take-aways” in terms of content and knowledge.
 Consider the additional possibilities of “take-aways” in terms of networking and community.
-Over the term of a course, learners often share where they are professionally and personally as well as sharing the state of their knowledge, skills and future plans.
+Over the term, learners often share where they are professionally and personally as well as sharing the state of their knowledge, skills and future plans.
 As a course experience draws to a close, learners are having sustained conversations on significant issues if a learning community has developed.

 How will the learners who want to stay in touch do so?
 Some learners will want to simply wrap up and move on; others will be loath to leave the course community.
 Making time for some networking “talk” or just acknowledging the desire to stay in touch is a way to wrap up a course experience in a positive way.
-Learners who want to stay in touch might consider “becoming friends” within Facebook or MySpace, for example.
-Or learners may want to set up a social networking site on Ning that is specific for their group.
+Learners who want to stay in touch might choose to set up a special networking group.

-Ask the students to think about the students who will be taking the course the next time it is offered.
-Then suggest that they respond to one of the following possibilities.
-This can be done very informally in a public forum or in a blogging or wiki area.
+Ask the students to think about the students who will be taking the course in the future.
+Then suggest that they respond to one of the following prompts.
+This can be done very informally in a public forum, a blogging or wiki area.